 See Sheriff Details: Chromium to revert changes, disable tests, etc.

-The tree status can be closed, throttled, or open.
+The tree status can be closed or open.
 These status levels control the activity of the commit queue.
-If the tree is open, the commit queue run as normal.
-If the tree is closed, the commit queue will not submit any changes.
-If the tree is throttled, a commit queue run that is already running will be allowed to submit changes, but further runs will not start.
+If the tree is open, the commit queue runs as normal.

 Annotate the tree status with information about what is known about the status of build failures.
 For example, automatic closure messages such as...